CrowdStrike/falconpy/README.md

-# falconpy
+# FalconPy
-Falconpy provides a Python native harness for interacting with the Falcon Complete oAuth2 API.
+FalconPy provides a Python native harness for interacting with the CrowdStrike Falcon oAuth2 API.

-## Why falconpy
+## Why FalconPy
-This project contains a collection of Python classes that abstract Falcon Complete API interaction, removing duplicative code and allowing developers to focus on just the logic of their solution requirements.
+This project contains a collection of Python classes that abstract CrowdStrike Falcon API interaction, removing duplicative code and allowing developers to focus on just the logic of their solution requirements.

 ## Contents
 Currently the solution defines a class for each service (_ex: cloud_connect_aws_), with endpoint methods defined as class methods.
 There is also a single _uber_-class that provides an interface to the entire API with a single handler.